sjkingo/ticketus/README.md

    $ gunicorn ticketus.wsgi
    ```

-9. You must point your web server to serve files from `ticketus/static`, as gunicorn will not.
+9. You must point your web server to serve files from `static`, as gunicorn will not.

 10. If you just wish to bring up the development server quickly for testing, run:

    ```
-   $ ticketus runserver
+   $ PYTHONPATH=. ticketus-admin runserver
    ```

 LDAP authentication